Uglemat/Malang/README.md

 Because the second time it sees `Same`, it is no longer an unbound identifier, and malang will insist that it must match.

+The resulting value is the same as the right hand side.
+Combine this with the fact that the operator is right-associative and you can do stuff like this:

+    Tup := {Fst, Snd} := {hello, yoyo}.

+Which is parsed as `Tup := ({Fst, Snd} := {hello, yoyo}).` and thus does exactly what you'd expect.

 ##Function application